actility/thingpark-enterprise-kubernetes/docs/installation-guides/README.md

 # Installation Guides
 ## 1. Overview
 ### 1.1.
 Deployment components
-Thingpark Enterprise deployment on kubernetes is composed of a **Data Stack** and the  **ThingPark Stack**.
+Thingpark Enterprise deployment on kubernetes is composed of a **ThingPark Data Stack** and the  **ThingPark Enterprise Stack**.
-Each stack is deployed by 2 charts:
+Each stack is deployed by 2 Helm Charts:
 - One installing required kubernetes extentions like operators and other controllers
 - One installing applications

 ```
-                                    DATA STACK                       |                  THINGPARK STACK
+                               THINGPARK DATA STACK                  |            THINGPARK ENTERPRISE STACK
                                                                      |
                     -------------------------------------------------------------------------------------------------
                                                                      |